TwoRoundWheels/Postrr/readme.md

 ### Disabling new users.

-Open `.env.local.php` in a text editor and set the `NEW_USERS` value to false.
+Open `.env.local.php` in a text editor and set the `NEW_USERS` value to `false`.
 This prevents new users from signing up and keeps your app private.

 ## Setting up mail

 Open `.env.local.php` in a text editor and fill in the value at the bottom with information from your mail server.
-Setting the `PRETEND` value to false will allow emails to be sent.
-If the `PRETEND` value is false, emails are logged in `app/storage/logs/laravel.log`.
+Setting the `PRETEND` value to `false` will allow emails actually be sent.
+If the `PRETEND` value is `true`, emails are logged in `app/storage/logs/laravel.log`.

 ## Troubleshooting